OAGi/Score/docs/user_guide/index.rst

 2. An unqualified BDTs can be viewed as an OAGIS selection of default BDTs for a particular CDT.
 Therefore, unqualified BDTs do not have a semantic qualifier.
-For example, for the “Amount CDT”, OAGIS selects “AmountType_0723C8” default BDT, which uses double as primitive for the content component and token for its “Currency Code” SC.
+For example, for the "Amount CDT", OAGIS selects "AmountType_0723C8" default BDT, which uses double as primitive for the content component and token for its "Currency Code" SC.
-   Consequently, OAGIS define an “AmountType” BDT based on the “AmountType_0723C8”.
+   Consequently, OAGIS define an "AmountType" BDT based on the "AmountType_0723C8".
 These are good BDTs to use with BCCPs because they use the least restrictive primitives that can be further restricted in the BIE.
 It follows that all OAGIS BCCPs use unqualified BDTs and qualified BDTs but not any other default BDTs